modernish/modernish/README.md

 `poptrap` takes just signal names or numbers as arguments.
-It takes the last-pushed trap for each signal off the stack, storing the commands that was set for those signals into the `REPLY` variable, in a format suitable for re-entry into the shell.
+It takes the last-pushed trap for each signal off the stack, storing the commands that were set for those signals into the `REPLY` variable, in a format suitable for re-entry into the shell.
 Again, the `--key` option works as in [plain `pop`](#user-content-the-stack).